blonn25/intro_to_programming_2026/day6_numpy_and_graphing/day5_numpy_and_graphing.md

 Given an user input DNA sequence:
 1) Print the sequence back to the user
 2) Print one hot encoded matrix of the user's DNA input

+One-hot encoding is a common method to store categorical data as binary.
+It stores each category as a unique vector made of 0s and 1s, and can be combined in a larger array.
+For example, the DNA sequence ```dna_seq = 'ATGCAT'``` might have the one-hot encoded representation of:

+       [1.
+0. 0.
+0.]
+       [0.
+0. 0.
+1.]
+       [0.
+0. 1.
+0.]
+       [0.
+1. 0.
+0.]
+       [1.
+0. 0.
+0.]
+       [0.
+0. 0.
+1.]

+This matrix has the dimensions ```m x n```, where ```m``` is the length of the DNA sequence and ```n``` the number of unique categories.
+In this case, we have a 6x4 matrix, since our DNA sequence has 6 base pairs and 4 possible categories.
+A value of 1 in any position along axis ```m``` means that the category is represented at that position.
+So, in the top-right position of the matrix, we see a 1.
+This denotes that A is in the first position of sequence.

+       position 1:[1.
+0. 0.
+0.]
+       position 2:[0.
+0. 0.
+1.]
+       position 3:[0.
+0. 1.
+0.]
+       position 4:[0.
+1. 0.
+0.]
+       position 5:[1.
+0. 0.
+0.]
+       position 6:[0.
+0. 0.
+1.]
+                   A  C  G  T

 3) Show user heat map, where one axis is DNA base number, another is one hot index, and color is 0 or 1.
+I think the function ```plt.imshow()``` will be helpful!

 <div align="center">
   <img src="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*SMJejOb3mUJcpV6bwhjnPw.png" alt="one-hot"/>